How to Write a Good Brief for a Mobile App Development Project

 8. Do you plan to integrate your app with third-party services?

-Specify your need to integrate any existing services into your product, like payment systems.
+Specify in mobile app requirements document your need to integrate any existing services into your product, like payment systems.

 9. How should the data be updated in your mobile app?

 Do you have a layout, a prototype, or a finished design?
 Perhaps, you need to develop the design from scratch?
 How many screens do you plan to have?
 Write about that in technical brief.